 [Martha Thorne] That’s a very simple yet complicated question.
 Architecture exists to create the physical environment in which people live.
 Obviously that’s a very simple answer, but if we deep digger we see the complexities.
 What is the built environment? what constitutes quality of life? how do architects determine whether something is positive, helpful or relevant for individuals and collectives?

 [Richard Rogers] It serves society and improves quality of life.
 It’s a physical manifestation of the society’s wishes to be civilised! …public domain being the obvious place which encapsulates this as buildings, alongside being art and science, are part of the public domain.
+As architecture is very important in society, it makes sense as to why anyone who is looking to maintain a building’s structure would look into something like truss and glulam beam repair, with the assistance of professionals who know exactly what they are doing.

 [Prof. Mohsen Mostafavi] Architecture should fulfil multiple criteria.
 One of its purposes is to itself.
 A lot of people believe to some degree, in the autonomy of architecture as a discipline which means that part of the purpose of architecture is to construct new forms of knowledge that relate to the enhancement and advancement of the discipline itself.
 In a way, this is inseparable from the performance or performativity of architecture in terms of its responsibilities to engage with the society at large.
 There is, in a sense, a purposive dimension to architecture which really provides the symbolic ideas of habitation and- broadly- serving the humankind.